-The Bow Lakes region of the National Lakeshore is an isolated area southeast of Glen Lake and north of M-72.
+The Bow Lakes region of the National Lakeshore is an isolated area of about 1,000 acres southeast of Glen Lake and north of M-72.
 It is accessed off of Baatz Road or Lanham Road (not plowed in the winter).
 This area was added to the boundary of Sleeping Bear Dunes National Lakeshore in the early 1980s because of the unique glacial topography including kettle bogs and lakes.
-Only part of this area is owned by the NPS at this time, but property will be acquired in the area on a willing-seller basis as they become available if there is sufficient funding.
+About half of this area is owned by the National Lakeshore at this time, but property will be acquired in the area on a willing-seller basis as they become available if there is sufficient funding.

 A steering team has begun to develop plans for the trail development.
 The first of the plan was to conduct an Environmental Assessment (E/A), which was completed in October, 2014.